This document outlines how to create a new release of RDF4J.

 Note that, although the branch is deleted, the release tag is still in place, for future use of further hotfix releases.

 We use the Eclipse RDF4J Jenkins CI instance to build and deploy new releases to the Central Repository, as well as building and deploying the SDK archive and the onejar to the Eclipse download mirrors.

-To do this, log in to Jenkins, and start the job named rdf4j-client-deploy-release-ossrh-central.
+To do this, log in to Jenkins, and start the job named rdf4j-deploy-release-sdk.

-After successful upload, it will also automatically invoke synchronization with the Central Repository.
+upload, it will also automatically invoke synchronization with the Central

 Minor and Major releases